Alexandria Ocasio-Cortez: Media coverage

 The first media network to give Ocasio-Cortez a platform and extensively cover her campaign and policies was The Young Turks, a left-wing online news program.
 After her primary win, she quickly garnered nationwide media attention, including numerous articles and TV talk-show appearances.
-She also drew a great amount of media attention when she and Sanders campaigned for James Thompson in Kansas in July 2018.
+She also drew considerable media attention when she and Sanders campaigned for James Thompson in Kansas in July 2018.
 A rally in Wichita had to be moved from a theater with a capacity of 1,500 when far more people said they would attend.
 The event drew 4,000 people, with some seated on the floor.
-In The New Yorker, Benjamin Wallace-Wells wrote that while Sanders remained "the de-facto leader of an increasingly popular left, [he is unable to] do things that do not come naturally to him, like supply hope."
+In The New Yorker, Benjamin Wallace-Wells wrote that while Sanders remained "the de facto leader of an increasingly popular left, [he is unable to] do things that do not come naturally to him, like supply hope."
 Wallace-Wells suggested that Ocasio-Cortez had made Sanders's task easier, as he could point to her success to show that ideas "once considered to be radical are now part of the mainstream".

 Until she defeated incumbent Joe Crowley in the 2018 Democratic primary, Ocasio-Cortez received little coverage on most traditional news media outlets.
 Jimmy Dore interviewed her when she first announced her candidacy in June 2017.
-After her primary win, Brian Stelter wrote that progressive-media outlets, such as The Young Turks and The Intercept, "saw the Ocasio-Cortez upset coming" in advance.
+After her primary win, Brian Stelter wrote that progressive media outlets, such as The Young Turks and The Intercept, "saw the Ocasio-Cortez upset coming" in advance.
 Margaret Sullivan wrote in The Washington Post that traditional metrics of measuring a campaign's viability, like total fundraising, were contributing to a "media failure" and that "they need to get closer to what voters are thinking and feeling: their anger and resentment, their disenfranchisement from the centers of power, their pocketbook concerns."